-We are thrilled to present our Residence Exchange program for Australian and Taiwanese Indigenous Artists will provide opportunities for the exchange of ideas that will lead to the culmination of new work.
+The 6-week Residence Exchange program for Australian and Taiwanese Indigenous Artists will provide opportunities for the exchange of ideas that will lead to the culmination of new work.
 A collaboration between Artback NT and the Indigenous Peoples Cultural Development Centre Taiwan, the program is generously supported by the Northern Territory Government, Taiwan’s Council of Indigenous Peoples and the Australian Office in Taipei.
 Formalised with a Memorandum of Collaboration, the program presents a unique opportunity for cultural exchange between First Nations artists.

 Each year throughout 2018, 2019 and 2021 (N.b.
 2020 has been postponed due to Covid-19) an Indigenous artist from the Northern Territory and an Indigenous artist from Taiwan will undertake a six-week residency in each other’s respective countries.

 The mutual aims of the exchange are to: